Skip to main content

 • Rules are evaluated client-side in the published HTML — complex rule sets may have a minor performance impact

-• Screen variables are local to the screen and are not persisted across sessions
+• Custom variables are injected per screen show — they are not persisted across sessions